delftswa/delftswa.github.io/chapters/syncany/index.md

 limitations) that a storage platform may have.
-Overall, between the clearly defined communication patterns between components as described earlier, and the encapsulation achieved by the plugin system, Syncany's architecture is sound and more than capable of accomodating the project's current goals.
+Overall, between the clearly defined communication patterns between components as described earlier, and the encapsulation achieved by the plugin system, Syncany's architecture is sound and more than capable of accommodating the project's current goals.

 ## Syncany is Evolving!